Top 3 telecom trends for 20192018 was an important and transformational year for the networking industry, but how is it looking in 2019?

 However, with any boost in OTT adoption and consumption, further financial and infrastructure pressure will be placed on network operators.

-With many telcos around the world having already developed 5G architecture and initiating their field tests this year, 2017 will potentially see the very first wave of commercial offerings being launched amongst widespread trials of the technology.
+Many telcos around the world have already developed 5G architecture and initiating their field tests this year.

 Across the industry, expect to see 1GB access move to 10GB and 10GB aggregation to 100GB in order to cope with 4G growth and to lay the groundwork for new 5G-bearing core networks.